crewdevio/merlin/README.md

 - `testNotEqual(label: string, config)` Compare two values and throws an error if the expect and notBe are equal
 - `evalEquals(testEqual[])` evaluate multiple equality tests in an array.
 If the data is not the same it throws an error
 - `fetchEqual(label: string, config)` evaluate if two values are equal.
 If the request data is not the same as expected, it throws an error
-- `arrayContains(label: string, config)` evaluates that the array contains an especific data. if the array does not contain the data it throws an error
+- `arrayContains(label: string, config)` evaluates that the array contains an specific data. if the array does not contain the data it throws an error
-- `stringContains(label: string, config)` evaluates if a string contains an especific word. if the string does not contain the word it throws an error
+- `stringContains(label: string, config)` evaluates if a string contains an specific word. if the string does not contain the word it throws an error
 - `beNull(label: string, config)` evaluates if a data is null
 - `beFalsy(label: string, config)` evaluates if a data is a falsy value
 - `beTruthy(label: string, config)` evaluates if a data is a truthy value
 - `isBigInt(label: string, config)` evaluates if a data is a bigInt value type
 - `isZero(label: string, config)` evaluates if a data is a Zero
 - `isNaN(label: string, config)` evaluates if a data is NaN value
-- `sameLength(label: string, config)` evaluates if data has a especific length
+- `sameLength(label: string, config)` evaluates if data has a specific length
 - `testRegExp(label: string, config)` evaluates if a regular expression match
 - `isFunction(label: string, config)` evaluates if a data is a function
 - `isSymbol(label: string, config)` evaluates if a data is a symbol